What are Warts and Verrucas?

 - Lasers that target haemoglobin can also be successful, as the laser can accurately target the blood supply to the wart without causing painful peripheral damage.
 The laser energy penetrates the wart material, heating up and sealing the blood supply so that the wart cannot survive.
 The pain involved is generally less than cryosurgery or electrocautery and one treatment is sometimes enough to kill the growth entirely.
 If all of the blood supply is not killed, further treatment will be needed to ensure that the growth is killed.

 What methods do the Canterbury Skin and Laser Clinic use?

 We use all of the above techniques depending on type and distribution of the wart(s), and the patient’s age and preferences.
 From the laser perspective, we use a Vascular Laser which is strongly absorbed by the blood in the vessels.
 The blood is heated up until it clots, obstructing the supply to the growth.
 The growth will then shrivel and die, or simply be absorbed back into the skin.

 Side effects with the laser are minimal; although the treatment will be uncomfortable the area is not usually that painful afterwards.
 Recovery is rapid and, in most cases, all signs of the infection and the treatment will have disappeared within a few weeks.
 In some cases, the wart will start to re-appear again after the skin has healed over.
 In this case, further treatment will be required.
 Multiple treatments can be necessary in some patients.

 How much does it cost?

 For those patients with private health insurance, prices vary widely depending on the insurance company.
-For self paying patients, the fee with the Consultant Dermatologist starts at £250.
+For self paying patients, the consultation fee with the Consultant Dermatologist is £220, and treatment starts from £100.